7 Major Differences between No Child Left Behind and Common Core/Race to the Top

 Under NCLB, state tests were developed/contracted for by state departments of education and reviewed by a state’s teachers, consultants, and public agencies.
 Test items were also reviewed by independent sources before tests were given and/or after test administration.

-Under CC/RttT, tests are developed by private organizations and unknown individuals, with limited public review of test items before tests given and no public release of all or most test items after use.
+Under CC/RttT, tests are developed by private organizations and unknown individuals, with limited public review of test items before tests are given and no public release of all or most test items after use.

 4. Control of Passing Score: State Agencies or Federal Agency